UK's King takes swipe at plan for European trading tax

 Britain has challenged the plan in court, expressing concern that it would affect transactions carried out beyond the countries that sign up for it, including in the City of London.

-“I do hear an enormous scepticism even from quarters which are alleged to be behind it,” King said.
+“I do hear an enormous skepticism even from quarters which are alleged to be behind it,” King said.

-Last week, Germany’s finance minister played down expectations that the tax could be introduced soon, saying it was not an urgent matter and could take a long time to be finalised.
+Last week, Germany’s finance minister played down expectations that the tax could be introduced soon, saying it was not an urgent matter and could take a long time to be finalized.

+Reporting by Shadia Nasralla and Kate Holton, writing by Olesya Dmitracova; Editing by Toby Chopra